atomizejs/atomizejs.github.com/index.markdown

 # Introduction

 Writing concurrent programs is tricky.
-Languages tend to go down one of two routes: either threads are allowed to access directly the same data-structures, and it's left up to the programmer to decide how to manage locking; or the language presents a model whereby each thread has its own specific memory, and data is passed between threads through message passing.
+Languages tend to go down one of two routes: either threads are allowed to access the same data-structures directly, and it's left up to the programmer to decide how to manage locking; or the language presents a model whereby each thread has its own specific memory, and data is passed between threads through message passing.
 The former approach gives the programmer a slightly bigger gun to shoot themselves with: the ease of writing code that deadlocks is unrivalled.
 The latter is conceptually much simpler